jamesread/EMEA-SA2-Training/spcContainers.md

 ## Using Super Privileged Containers on Atomic Host

-The goal here is to explore some of the images that we will be distributing for Atomic.
 We are trying to keep the Atomic image as small as possible where it makes sense.
 This means that anything else that gets added to the Atomic Host will have to be inside a container.
 The examples we will go over in this section are rhel-tools, rsyslog, and sadc.
 For this to work, you need at least two functioning Atomic Hosts (which will be referred to as node 1 and node 2).

+**Objective**: To explore some of the images that we will be distributing for Atomic and explain SPC.

+**Estimed time**: 20 minutes

+*You may safely skip this lab if you are running short on time.*

 ###Using rhel-tools